sergiocorreia/ppmlhdfe/guides/nonexistence_examples.md

 // omitted
 ```

-As we can see here, the Reptile category as infinite estimates for the coefficients of each lake (values of 15, etc. approach infinite once exponentiated).
+As we can see here, the Reptile category as infinite estimates for the coefficients of each lake (values of 15-16 approach infinity once exponentiated).

-To estimate it with our algorithm we will first apply the Multinomial-Poisson transform:
+To estimate it with our algorithm we will first note there are five possible categories for the outcome variable, and then apply the Multinomial-Poisson transform.

 ```stata
 gen obs = _n // Record original obs.